Aazmp/vp8oclenc/README.md

 vp8oclenc
 =========

-upd: 1) added holden frame referencing.
-Now for each P-frame it search for vector best in LAST buffer and compare it to (0;0 - displacement) macroblock in GOLDEN.
-Only key frames are set as GOLDEN now.
-Gives much better quality at static background with moving object over it.
-And little less bits to encode.
-2) Vector search still for 8x8 pixel blocks, but macroblocks with four equal vectors are not partitioned any more (not split_mv mode).
-Gives a little bit less bits and little higher quality when DC-residual is present(quantizing of WHT a little bit more sensitive).
-3) Deleted bilinear interpolation filter and simple loop filter.
+upd:
+1) Implemented all B_PRED modes in inter- and intra-frames (before was only B_TM_PRED).
+Adding B_DC_PRED gives less bits to encode (token for mode itself is shorter).
+But other modes compensate these bits(hopefully with higher quality).
+Chroma still use only TM_PRED.
+No whole macroblock prediction mode for luma.
+2) Removed GOLDEN reference for second frame in GOP (because previous is LAST and GOLDEN at the same time).

 main:
 Don't know what to write here...
-...

 This is a VP8 encoder.
 Simple and not effective.

 Used (and copied :)) sources:
 http://www.webmproject.org/; http://multimedia.cx/eggs/category/vp8/;